npongratz/webapp-prototype/README.md

   1. Boots it with VirtualBox
   2. Provisions with Kickstart
-  3. Further provisions with file uploads and Ansible
+  3. Further provisions with file uploads, shell scrips, and Ansible
   4. Clears out disk image's empty space for better compacting
   5. Shuts down VM
   6. Saves as .box in builds/ directory